-A detailed documentation of Aglink-Cosimo was produced in 2015 and is available on www.agri-outlook.org.
+The latest detailed documentation of Aglink-Cosimo model is available on the official website of the Agricultural Outlook www.agri-outlook.org.

-The model used to generate the fish projections is operated as a satellite model to Aglink Cosimo.
+The model used to generate the fish projections is operated as a satellite model to Aglink-Cosimo.
 Exogenous assumptions are shared and interacting variables (e.g. prices for cross-price reactions) are exchanged.
 The fish model went through substantial revision in 2016.
 The aggregated aquaculture supply functions of 32 components of the model were replaced by 117 species-specific supply functions with specific elasticity, feed ration and time lag.
 The main species covered are salmon and trout, shrimp, tilapia, carp, catfish (including Pangasius), seabream and seabass, and molluscs.
 A few other minor productions such as milkfish were also included.
 The model was constructed to ensure consistency between the feed rations and the fishmeal and fish oil markets.
 Depending on the species, the feed rations can contain a maximum of five types of feed; fishmeal, fish oil, oilseed meals (or substitutes), vegetable oil and low protein feeds like cereals and brans.